strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 </code-block>
 </code-group>

-::: strapi
+:::strapi
-If you started your project before v4.6.2 you can convert your `database.js|database.ts` configuration file following this procedure:
+If you started your project with a version prior to v4.6.2 you can convert your `database.js|database.ts` configuration file following this procedure:

 1. Update your application to v4.6.2 or a later version.
 See the [Updates and Migrations](/developer-docs/latest/update-migration-guides/migration-guides/migration-guides.md) section for any breaking changes that require specific fixes.
 2. Replace the contents of your `./config/database.js` or `./config/database.ts` file with the preceding JavaScript or TypeScript code.
 3. Add the environment variables from the preceding code example to your `.env` file.
+4. (_optional_) Add additional environment variables such as `DATABASE_URL` and the properties of the `ssl` object.
-4. Save the changes and restart your application.
+5. Save the changes and restart your application.
 :::

 ### Using database URLs